Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Non-Chinese restaurants that are operating might also be offering very pricey, pre-holiday menus.

-- Chinese titbits and New Year snacks.
-These tend to be sold in containers with gaudy festive decorations and red caps.
+- Chinese tidbits and New Year snacks.
+The latter is usually sold in containers with gaudy festive decorations and red caps.

 - Wine.
 (Except for those who do not drink, of course)

 - Festive packages sold by Chinese companies.
-These would contain a variety of stuffs, mostly ingredients for festive cooking during the New Year.
+These contain a variety of foodstuff, mostly ingredients for festive cooking during the New Year.